Call 24/7

 Most people have heard of mold.
 In fact, a good percentage of people dread the word but don’t know the facts about different types of mold, what it actually is, signs of mold in their home, and how to get rid of it.

-Yes, bleach does kill mold.
-However, bleach is not always the best defense against a possible mold infestation.
+Yes, bleach does kill mold, but only on non-porous surfaces.
+Even then, bleach is not always the best defense against a possible mold infestation.

 In order to understand why bleach works (but may not be the best solution for your mold problems), you have to get down to the basics of mold.
 Read on to find out what mold is and why using bleach to clean it may not be your answer.